Indeedelight12345/PizzaSale.Data.Analysis/README.md

 order by quantity desc  limit 5;
   ```

-- Pizza name with the higest sales
+- Pizza name with the highest sale from mysql analysis
 ```mysql
 select cast( sum(total_price)as decimal(10,4))as total_revenue , pizza_name  from pizza_sales
 group by pizza_name